Keeping Pace with Human Rights in the Workplace

 Misunderstandings surrounding duty to accommodate obligations are common, and even more so now as this legal obligation is evolving in groundbreaking ways.
 Creating a respectful, diverse and barrier-free workplace requires leadership that is committed to understanding the eleven grounds of discrimination that are protected under the Canadian Human Rights Act: how do they manifest in the workplace, what can we do to prevent unfair treatment, and how can we support the accommodation process for those that need it.
 Each case is unique, and we can’t take a one-size-fits-all approach.

-Jeff Willbond, Director General, Proactive Compliance, Canadian Human Rights Commission will keynote Birchmount Group’s Duty to Accommodate Conference 2024 where we will go beyond the fundamentals and provide an update on where accommodation obligations stand today.
+Sheila Osborne-Brown, acting Senior General Counsel and Director General of the Legal Services Branch at the Canadian Human Rights Commission will keynote Birchmount Group’s Duty to Accommodate Conference 2024 where we will go beyond the fundamentals and provide an update on where accommodation obligations stand today.
 We will set out the actions to show exemplary leadership in fostering an inclusive workplace.
 We will hear from legal experts on how to avoid liability and common pitfalls.

 Key Points